SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 table can be used as input to find potentail off-targets.
 The application finds all regions in the genome with up to four mismatches and results the original base pairing region, the position in the genome, the off-target sequence, and the number of found mismatches.

+### Visualization of read count tables
+The visualization tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
+More details to the proccessing of the sequencing data can be found below.
+This interactive tab allows users to choose individual columns to visualize.
+Summaries, read count distribution, and replicate analysis can be performed.